-1.2 The International Covenant on Elimination on all Forms of Racial Discrimination
+2.2 The International Covenant on Elimination on all Forms of Racial Discrimination

 Article 5 (v) and (vi) provides to the effect that in compliance with the fundamental obligations laid down in Article 2 of this Convention.
-State parties undertake to prohibit and to eliminate racial discrimination in all its forms and to guarantee the right of everyone, without distinction as to race, color, or national or ethnic origin, to equality before the law, notably in the enjoyment of the following rights.
+State parties undertake to prohibit and to eliminate racial discrimination in all its forms and to guarantee the right of everyone, without distinction as to race, color, or national or ethnic origin, to equality before the law, notably in the enjoyment of the following rights:-

-(d) (v) the right to own property alone as well as in association with others.
+- (v) The right to own property alone as well as in association with others. - (vi) The right to inherit.